shrawan2015/FrontendLearning/FrontEnd/Kotlin/Companion objects and Static members.md

 println(counter.studentCount()) // > 3
 println(counter.scientistCount()) // > 3

-“You create an instance of the counter using the object keyword followed by a colon and the name of the interface.
+You create an instance of the counter using the object keyword followed by a colon and the name of the interface.
 Inside braces, you override each of the interface methods.
-Run this code so you can see the counts print out.”
+Run this code so you can see the counts print out.
 ```